As scrutiny mounts, mortgage servicers push into lending

 PROMISING VALUATIONS

-In its first financial quarter of 2014, Nationstar Mortgage Holdings Inc (NSM.N), the fifth-largest U.S. mortgage servicer, issued $4.5 billion in new mortgages, known in the business as originations.
+In its first financial quarter of 2014, Nationstar Mortgage Holdings Inc, the fifth-largest U.S. mortgage servicer, issued $4.5 billion in new mortgages, known in the business as originations.

 This was a third more than it had issued in the same year-earlier period and equivalent to nearly 2 percent of the entire mortgage industry's originations in the three months to March 31, according to industry publication Inside Mortgage Finance.